suu00k1459/OST/README.md

 -   Broker 3: device_1200 → device_1799
 -   Broker 4: device_1800 → device_2399

-All Kafka consumers (Flink, Spark, Aggregator) connect to all 4 brokers via bootstrap servers, ensuring access to complete dataset regardless of broker failures (with replication factor 3).
+All Kafka consumers (Flink, Spark, Aggregator) connect to all four brokers via bootstrap servers, ensuring access to the complete dataset regardless of broker failures (with a replication factor of 3).

 ### Component Pipeline

 -   **Kafka Producer**: Streams 10 messages/second from randomly selected devices across all 4 brokers.
 -   **Local Training (Flink)**: Each device trains using Z-score anomaly detection on data from its assigned broker.
 -   **Federated Aggregation**: Aggregates local models using FedAvg algorithm after receiving 20 device updates.
 -   **Spark Analytics**: Processes data from all brokers and stores results in TimescaleDB.
-Grafana displays real-time dashboards with 30-second refresh.
+Grafana displays real-time dashboards with a 30-second refresh.

 ### 1. Data Streaming (Multi-Broker)